blogdron/EPGTV/README.md

  * `g` -  Preload all EPG TV cache for find TV programs (can be usefull)
  * `esc` - Close TV information

+`EPGTV` uses a cache for faster operation, it is automatically created when you first access the playlist, but if after a while you see a message about the lack of data for the TV channel, then probably the cache is no longer relevant, and you need to **update the cache manually** by pressing `u` if the `EPG` data source has been updated then the new cache will be relevant and all data will be displayed, usually `EPG` data stores information for several days in advance, but this is not always the case.

 ## Configuration

 In the script directory there is a configuration file `conf.lua`, configure everything to your taste